crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 ### Adding/Updating/Removing Behaviours
 #### Adding a Behaviour
-In order to add a behaviour to the module, call:
+To add a behaviour to the module, call:
 ```
 await crownstoneHue.addBehaviour(behaviour:HueBehaviourWrapper);
 ```
 See HueBehaviourWrapper for the format.

 This function will add the behaviour to the light that is defined in the  ```lightId``` variable inside the given object.
-Afterwards it saves the configuration file.
+Afterwards, it saves the configuration file.

 #### Updating a Behaviour
-In order to update a behaviour to the module, call:
+To update a behaviour to the module, call:
 ```
 await crownstoneHue.addBehaviour(behaviour:HueBehaviourWrapper);
 ```
 See HueBehaviourWrapper for the format.

 This function will update the behaviour based on the ```cloudId``` and ```lightId ``` variable inside the object.
-Afterwards it saves the configuration file.
+Afterwards, it saves the configuration file.

 #### Removing a Behaviour
-In order to remove a behaviour from the module, call:
+To remove a behaviour from the module, call:
 ```
 await crownstoneHue.removeBehaviour(lightId,cloudId);
 ```
 This will search for the light on the bridges and then if found, it will try to remove the behaviour from the light based on the ```cloudId```.

-Afterwards it updates the configuration file.
+Afterwards, it updates the configuration file.

 ### Updating user presence
 If a user enters or leaves a room or a sphere, call: